 Country of Origin - Proudly produced in South Africa by Sandveld Organics

 About the producer - Seeds for Africa and Sandveld Organics have entered into an exclusive strategic partnership to offer a large range of South African grown certified organic seeds.
 Sandveld Organics are an organic farm in Lamberts Bay on the Cape West Coast.
-Founded in 1998 Sandveld Organics has achieved and maintained organic certification with KIWA BCS ÖKO-GARANTIE GmbH since 1998.
+Founded in 1998 Sandveld Organics are certified organic by Ecocert SA and have achieved and maintained organic certification since 1998.
 Sandveld Organics are the ONLY South African company growing certified organic seed.